rlmrezende/SQL-Project/cleaning_data.md

   USING (productrevenue::decimal);
 ````

-- Cleaning hint: The unit cost in the data needs to be divided by 1,000,000.
+4. The unit cost in the data needs to be divided by 1,000,000:
 ````SQL
   -- analytics